adopt-liveview/adopt-liveview/priv/pages/2024/04-03-your-first-mistakes-en_US.md

 ## Preparing for worst-case scenarios

 Mistakes happen!
 Sometimes we type something wrong, sometimes we forget part of the code we already thought about writing.
 Although frustrating, exceptions in the code are there to help you.
-In this guide we will learn how to handle some of these exceptions so that when you experience them in real life you are already protected.
-I chose these errors and decided on them so early in the classes because they are errors that the LiveView beginners that I helped have experienced multiple times.
+In this guide we will learn how to handle some of these exceptions so that when you experience them in real life you already know what to do.
+I chose these errors and decided on them so early in this track because they are errors that LiveView beginners that I helped have experienced multiple times.

 ## I forgot to add an `assign`!